cloudius-systems/capstan/Documentation/ApplicationManagement.md

 A package may override the content of any of its required packages which allows users to customise or to reconfigure one of the base packages.

+Please note that by default capstan tries to locate the required dependencies in the local repository.
+You can instruct capstan to pull missing dependencies from remote repository - OSv Github releases assets repo or S3 repository by adding `--pull-missing` or `-p` flag when executing the `package compose` command.

 ### Listing available packages

 To list all packages available in your local repository, use ``capstan package